 The Indian retail industry has emerged as one of the most dynamic and fast-paced industries due to the entry of several new players.
 Total consumption expenditure is expected to reach nearly US$ 3,600 billion by 2020 from US$ 1,824 billion in 2017.
 It accounts for over 10 per cent of the country’s Gross Domestic Product (GDP) and around 8 per cent of the employment.
 India is the world’s fifth-largest global destination in the retail space.

 India’s retail market is expected to increase by 60 per cent to reach US$ 1.1 trillion by 2020, on the back of factors like rising incomes and lifestyle changes by middle class and increased digital connectivity.
 Online retail sales are forecasted to grow at the rate of 31 per cent year-on-year to reach US$ 32.70 billion in 2018.

 India is expected to become the world’s fastest growing e-commerce market, driven by robust investment in the sector and rapid increase in the number of internet users.
 Various agencies have high expectations about growth of Indian e-commerce markets.

 Luxury market of India is expected to grow to US$ 30 billion by the end of 2018 from US$ 23.8 billion 2017 supported by growing exposure of international brands amongst Indian youth and higher purchasing power of the upper class in tier 2 and 3 cities, according to Assocham.

-The Indian retail trading has received Foreign Direct Investment (FDI) equity inflows totaling US$ 537.61 million during April 2000–March 2016, according to the Department of Industrial Policies and Promotion (DIPP).
+The Indian retail trading has received Foreign Direct Investment (FDI) equity inflows totalling US$ 1.59 billion during April 2000–December 2018, according to the Department for Promotion of Industry and Internal Trade (DPIIT).